 Get acquainted with Cloud

-To learn more about what's new in Bitbucket Cloud and how to get the most of it, check out the Bitbucket Cloud documentation.
+To learn more about what's new in Bitbucket Cloud and how to get the most of it, check out the Bitbucket Cloud resources.
 Consider sharing this resource with your users if this is their first introduction to Bitbucket Cloud.
-You may also find the Atlassian Cloud documentation a helpful resource as you get started as a Bitbucket Cloud admin.
+Learn how to view Bitbucket Cloud resources

 Welcome your team